Revolutionaries and royalty showcased at revamped Paris museum | Entertainment

 - France

-The Carnavalet also hopes to retain its appeal for locals.
-"It's the home of Parisians," said architect Francois Roussillon, who conceived the overhaul.
+"It's the home of Parisians," said architect Francois Chatillon, who conceived the overhaul.
 "It's a museum you can live in, a bit like dropping in on a friend for diner.
 You can go one day and eat this, go back and eat that." ($1 = 0.8185 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)